-In figures 5(a), 6(a), and 7(a), the descent vehicle trajectory is represented by a single trajectory following the previously described gravity turn control logic.
+In figures 6(a), 7(a), and 8(a), the descent vehicle trajectory is represented by a single trajectory following the previously described gravity turn control logic.
 Six trajectories are presented for each single piece of ejected debris.
 To determine the landing footprint of the each ejected debris, trajectories are simulated for combinations of maximum drag, minimum drag, maximum lift, minimum lift, and zero lift.
 The maximum and minimum values for lift and drag were determined from the range of possible debris flight conditions for angles of attack between 0 and 360 degrees, mach numbers between 2 and 5, and dynamic pressures between 100 and 10000 Pascal.
 Each aerodynamic coefficient extremum does not necessarily correspond to the same flight conditions or angle of attack as another extremum; each value independently represents the extremum of possible values for that specific coefficient.
 For example, the combination of maximum drag and maximum lift may not be physically achievable at any single fight condition, but each value will occur independently in the range of flight conditions.
 This method of characterizing extremum values is selected over the alternative method of determining the extremum values based on the range of trimable aerodynamic states for several reasons.
 This study is aimed at determining the extremum of the possible flight envelope of a piece of debris in order to determine whether or not far-field recontact risks exit.
 This study does not currently model debris to have any flight control subsystems (e.g. aerodynamic control surfaces or propulsion systems).
 Furthermore, based on future near-field recontact risk analysis, the initial orientation and angular rates of ejected debris may or may not be known or controllable at the time of debris ejection.
 Under these conditions, it is not evident whether or not the debris will stabilize in a trimmed state or in a range of trimable states during flight.
 Therefore, this analysis assumes that the debris are in a tumbling trajectory and likely to experience a wide array of drag forces and lift-to-drag ratios during flight.
 It is not practical to apply any type of probability distribution to characterize the range aerodynamic states experienced during tumbling flight, therefore the method of determining the debris extremum flight envelope is chosen as described above in order to ensure that identified flight envelopes encompasses all possible practical flight envelopes.
 In other words, the method was chosen to be very conservative.
 Future investigations of mitigation techniques will consider controlling debris flight envelopes using flight control subsystems in order to avoid recontact risks with the descent vehicle.

-Figure 5.
+Figure 6.
 Trajectory dispersions for the hinged exit transition scheme

-Figure 5(a) shows the altitude and downrange space of the descent vehicle and the ejected debris.
-As mentioned previously, debris trajectories are terminated when they move below mach 1 as the aerodynamic database is not reliable for subsonic speeds.
+Figure 6(a) shows the altitude and downrange space of the descent vehicle and the ejected debris.
 As seen in the figure, the simulated debris trajectories envelop the descent vehicle gravity turn trajectory.
 From this figure, it is evident that in the absence of descent vehicle divert maneuvers or debris flight control schemes, the debris landing footprint poses a direct threat to the descent vehicle landing site and any pre-deployed landed assets near the descent vehicle landing site.